David Silver (computer scientist)

-David Silver (born 1976) is a principal research scientist at Google DeepMind and a professor at University College London.
-He has led research on reinforcement learning with AlphaGo, AlphaZero and co-lead on AlphaStar.
+David Silver (born 1976) is an AI researcher and the CEO of the AI startup Ineffable Intelligence.
+He is also a professor at University College London.

+From 2013 to 2026, Silver worked full-time at DeepMind, leading reinforcement learning research.
+He notably led the development of AlphaGo and AlphaZero.

 Education

 He studied at Christ's College, Cambridge, graduating in 1997 with the Addison-Wesley award, and having befriended Demis Hassabis whilst at Cambridge.
 Silver returned to academia in 2004 at the University of Alberta to study for a PhD on reinforcement learning, where he co-introduced the algorithms used in the first master-level 9×9 Go programs and graduated in 2009.
 His version of program MoGo (co-authored with Sylvain Gelly) was one of the strongest Go programs as of 2009.

 Career and research

 After graduating from university, Silver co-founded the video games company Elixir Studios, where he was CTO and lead programmer, receiving several awards for technology and innovation.

 Silver was awarded a Royal Society University Research Fellowship in 2011, and subsequently became a lecturer at University College London.
-His lectures on Reinforcement Learning are available on YouTube.
-Silver consulted for Google DeepMind from its inception, joining full-time in 2013.
+His lectures on reinforcement learning are available on YouTube.